mahagurung/assignments/UOP-BSc-SE-DSALG/coursework.md

 # Analysis of the problem
 The goal of the exercise is to store 10 years worth of 5 min interval sensor readings in such a way that lookups can be done efficiently.
 One main charactersitic of the given data is that the storage requirements are constant. ie we know that the data is for 10 years and every year has 12 months.
 The number of days in every month is known and so is the total number of readings per sensor per day (One reading per 5 mins - 288 readings per sensor per day).
 Looking at the questions that needs to be solved, we can see that a common requirement is the ability to get the value, given a sensor type and date (year, month and/or day).
 It is also needed in some scenerios that we need the exact time stamp when the reading was taken.
-Values like maximum, average and total can be calculated along with inserts to avoid redundant linear parsing of sensor readings hence the proposed data structure should support this.
+Values like maximum, average and total can be calculated along with inserts to avoid redundant linear parsing of sensor readings, hence the proposed data structure should support this.
 While searching or sorting the readings, we also need to consider the fact that there could be duplicates and have to choose search and sort algorithms that can handle duplicates.
 Some cases we might also need to come up with custom algorithms to find max values including duplicates.

 # Proposed Data Structures
 Since the keys of the input data (Year, Month, Day, Sensor Type) are pre-known and definite, one of the best options to store these data is hashmaps.
-For example:
-READINGS[2016][2][14][T] = (Object of class data structure for temperature readings on 14th February 2016)
+For example to get the object of class data structure for Wind Speeds on 2nd February 2014:
+READINGS[2014][FEB][2][S] -> Object of DailyReadings

+![alt text] (data_structure_layout.png)

 Details of various hashmaps implementation are explained below.
 ## Year
-yearHashmap = [0,1,2.....9]

 For the yearHashmap a simple modular hashing function with a linear collision resolution can be used on an array of 10 elements.
 ```